trungpx/Deep-Learning/README.md

 # Deep-Learning
-Go deeper into CNN, ANN, RNN, LSTM to achieve a better outcomes.
+Go deeper into DNN, CNN, RNN, to achieve the better outcomes.